Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 Individuals struggle to manage multiple debts, leading to prolonged financial strain.
 This challenge arises from a lack of tools and knowledge that support practical debt management strategies such as Snowball, Avalanche, and Snowflake, as well as multicurrency support.
 Loan recipients need resources to create debt repayment plans that reduce the interest paid and increase their amortization, thereby shortening the time required to become debt-free.

 #### 3.2. **Proposed Solution**
+A web-based tool for managing a debt repayment plan.

 - **Multiple Repayment Strategies:** Supports the Snowball, Avalanche, Debt-to-Interest Ratio, Cash Flow Index (CFI), Highest Monthly Payment, and Custom Strategies, allowing users to select the approach that best aligns with their financial goals.